UNiXMIT/UNiXextend/docs/Apache-CGI.md

-# Setup Apache/CGI on RHEL 9
+# How to setup AcuCOBOL-GT extend with Apache/CGI in RHEL 9

 ## Prerequisites
 - Apache HTTP Server installed